-Water quality impacts (e.g. reduced dissolved oxygen and increased water temperature) have been assessed as low and are not expected to have a significant impact on brook, river or sea lamprey which are not particularly sensitive to these effects.
-The impact on brook, river and sea lamprey is therefore considered to be negligible in Reaches 1-3.
+Water quality impacts (e.g. reduced dissolved oxygen and increased water temperature) are not expected to have a significant impact on lamprey species which are not particularly sensitive to these effects.
+The impact on brook and river lamprey is therefore considered to be negligible in Reaches 1-3.